-In 2019, having one of the leading positions in the market and the first leading position in the new life individual business, together with its strong capital base and standing responsively beside the Cyprus society and the people in need; the Company can say that it has achieved its business objectives.
+In 2020, having one of the leading positions in the market and the first leading position in the new life individual business, together with its strong capital base and standing responsively beside the Cyprus society and the people in need; the Company can say that it has achieved its business objectives.

 An important factor in this success has been the constant use of modern technology.
 The Company offers a new, modern web portal, INSUPASS and a Mobile Application, offering direct, 24/7 updates and reliable communication for the best possible service to its customers and associates.

-During 2019, CNP Cyprialife continued to improve its product mix and further strengthened its agency network.
-The Company's Underwriting Profit after deduction of administration expenses reached €12.061k with the main contributors being the Unit -Linked Savings products and Life Risk products.
+During 2020, CNP Cyprialife continued to improve its product mix and further strengthened its agency network.
+The Company's Underwriting Profit reached €28.875k with the main contributors being the Life Risk products and Health & Accident Business.